 Password management and best practices

-With the methods available to compromise an account growing in both number and sophistication, properly managing password security is more important than ever to ensure that your business is not compromised.
-This article examines common password attack types and password best practices to combat them.
+As the ways to compromise an account become more numerous and sophisticated, it’s more important than ever to manage password security and protect your business properly.
+This article examines common password attack types and best practices to combat them.

 - Applies to: Administrator and User